Labor Cost Calculator - Calculate Labor Costs & Project Pricing

 Break projects into specific tasks (cutting, joinery, assembly, finishing).
 Use historical data when available, or start with industry standards: simple cuts (5-10 min/piece), complex joinery (30-60 min/joint), assembly (varies by complexity).

-Rates vary by location and skill: Apprentice $15-25/hr, Journeyman $25-40/hr, Craftsman $40-60/hr, Master $60-100/hr.
-Consider your overhead costs, desired profit, and local market rates when setting prices.
+Note: Rates are general reference ranges only and vary significantly by location, market conditions, and specialization.
+Example ranges: Apprentice $15-25/hr, Journeyman $25-40/hr, Craftsman $40-60/hr, Master $60-100/hr.
+Research your local market and calculate based on your overhead costs, desired profit, and actual business expenses.

 Add 15-25% buffer for most projects.
 Complex or custom work may need 30-50% buffer.
 New techniques or unfamiliar projects require more buffer time.
 Experience reduces needed buffer percentage.